- GDP (PPP):

 - FDI Inflow:

-Serbia’s economic freedom score is 65.2, making its economy the 59th freest in the 2022 Index.
-Serbia is ranked 35th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Serbia’s economic freedom score is 63.5, making its economy the 58th freest in the 2023 Index.
+Its score is 1.7 points lower than last year.
+Serbia is ranked 34th out of 44 countries in the Europe region, and its overall score is above the world average and below the regional average.

-Independent since the collapse of Yugoslavia in 1991, Serbia applied for membership in the European Union in 2009.
-A 2013 agreement normalized relations between Serbia and Kosovo.
-President Aleksandar Vucic’s center-right Progressive Party won three-quarters of the seats in parliament in June 2020 elections that were boycotted by the opposition, further cementing his hold on nearly every lever of power.
-Serbia cannot become a member of the EU without additional reforms, stronger rule of law, and improved relations with regional neighbors.
-Serbia has strong energy, historical, and political ties to Russia in addition to expanding links with China.
+Serbia became independent with the collapse of Yugoslavia in 1991.
+A 2013 agreement normalized relations with Kosovo.
+President Aleksandar Vucic won reelection in April 2022, but his center-right Progressive Party failed to win a parliamentary majority in legislative elections.
+Serbia has applied for membership in the European Union but cannot become a member without additional reforms, stronger rule of law, and improved relations with regional neighbors.
+Energy, historical, and political ties to Russia are strong, and links with China are growing.
 Serbia’s largely market-based economy relies on manufacturing and exports, and state-owned companies remain a significant presence in certain sectors.

 Rule of Law